flare-foundation/docs/docs/dev/reference/network-configs.md

 ## RPC Nodes for Connected Chains

 Along with the endpoints listed above to interact with its own networks, Flare offers public [RPC](glossary.md#rpc) nodes for a series of other blockchain networks, to bootstrap development of connected services like [attestation providers](glossary.md#attestation).

+!!!
+Danger "Beta"

+    Please note that the offered public RPC endpoints are in an experimental phase and might suffer unexpected downtime.

 === "Bitcoin"